catmona/Districting-Plan-Website/README.md

 2. 'npm install' to grab dependencies
 3. 'npm start' to start a local server
 4. 'npm run build' to build a bundled .js file

+## how do I run the java servlet

+1. Download JDK 11
+2. Find the pom.xml file in the server folder
+3. Right click pom.xml and select 'Add as Maven Project' (something along those lines)
+4. You should see a server project directory appear.
+5. Run src > main > java > ServerApplication